nonmodernist/dcda30970/content/how-to-post.md

 As you write your post, you will want to use [Markdown](https://daringfireball.net/projects/markdown/syntax) to style the text and add links and images.

-For example, putting an asterisk (*) on either side of a word or phrase will make that word italics.
+For example, putting an asterisk `*` on either side of a word or phrase will make that text italic.

 So this: